Turning the Tide

 Turning the Tide is an annual Pagan festival brought to you by the Everglades Moon Local Council of the Covenant of the Goddess.

-Turning the Tide (TTT) is an annual festival held at the start of the Yuletide season by Everglades Moon Local Council.
-TTT is an intimate gathering of Wiccans and Witches in South Florida.
-It is a camping weekend filled with rituals, workshops, drumming, and more!
-From its start in 1997, it has grown into one of the more popular festivals in South Florida, with witches looking forward to it each year.
+Held during the Yuletide season, Turning the Tide is an intimate gathering of Wiccans and Witches in South Florida.
+It is a camping weekend filled with rituals, workshops, food, and friendship.
+From its start in 1997, Turning the Tide has grown into one of the more popular festivals in South Florida.

-Activities in past years have included a community pot luck, a wreath/centerpiece competition, and the Iron Witch competition, where contestants were provided a “secret ingredient” to utilize in a spell which they constructed within the contest’s time-frame.
-It is always interesting to see how each person designs their spell around this secret ingredient, and fascinating to hear the different techniques and approaches that magickal workers will use.
-No two people tackle the Iron Witch the same way, and may horizons were expanded.
+Activities in past years have included a community pot luck dinner, singing carols, a wreath/centerpiece competition, midnight offerings, and the Iron Witch competition, a timed spell crafting battle built around a specific secret ingredient.
+It is always exciting to see how each Witch designs their spell and learn about the different techniques and approaches that magickal workers will use.
+No two people tackle the Iron Witch the same way.